Jm1programmer/InstagramRN/README.md

 > Create Store Screen

 ## Updates
- 17/09/2022 - Done the Front End of the Feed

- 18/09/2022 - Improving the Front End of the Feed and fixing bugs

  19/09/2022 - Starting the Login screen, most of the front end of the Login screen ready

  <img height="500em" src="https://media.discordapp.net/attachments/955093666807054386/1021572015687208981/Android_Emulator_-_Pixel_4_API_30_5554_2022-09-19_20-49-11_video-converter.com.gif?width=273&height=579" />